CNES/swot_simulator/docs/source/science.rst

 The plugin for the ssh is specified in the :ref:`ssh_plugin <params-file>` key, and the one for the swh in the :ref:`swh_plugin <params-file>` key.

 It is possible to generate the noise alone, without using any SSH model as an input.
-To generate the noise alone, set the :ref:`ssh_plugin` key to None.
+To generate the noise alone, set the :ref:`ssh_plugin <params-file>` key to None.

 A specific area can be specified in the :ref:`area <params-file>` key, which will contain a list:
 `(min_lon, min_lat, max_lon, max_lat)`.
 Default value is `None` and equivalent to the extend of the model.